shivannis/xandr-docs-public/xandr-docs/articles/curate/viewing-your-object-limits.md

   that are candidates for deletion.

 > [!TIP]
 > Line items that have not served or been modified in the last 90 days are good candidates for deletion.
-Contact your Xandr representative if you need assistance in cleaning out old objects or to request that your object limit be increased.
+Contact your Microsoft Advertising representative if you need assistance in cleaning out old objects or to request that your object limit be increased.

 ## FAQs